 NORAD Two Line Element Sets are implicitly in a True Equator Mean Equinox (TEME) reference frame, which is ill defined in international standard or convention.
 TEME may be used only for OMMs based on NORAD Two Line Element sets, and in no other circumstances.
-There are subtle differences between TEME of Epoch and TEME of Date (see reference [I-3] or [I-4]).
+There are subtle differences between TEME of Epoch and TEME of Date (see reference [L3] or [L4]).
 The effect is very small relative to TLE accuracy, and there is uncertainty regarding which of these is used by NORAD.
 The preferred option is TEME of Date.
 Users should specify in the ICD if their assumption is TEME of Epoch.

-MAN_REF_FRAME AND COV_REF_FRAME KEYWORDS
+Relative reference FRAME KEYWORDS

 In addition to the above reference frames, maneuver and covariance data can be specified in the following relative frames: